 Later that day we came across the Ramblers Church (a ancient church on the outskirts of Walesby) which was nearly lost to ruins until it was adopted by the Grimsby Walking Club, and nicknamed the Ramblers Church.
 Look carefully on the photo below you can see the initial RLC anchoring support struts on the surface of the old church tower.

 After this I was not surprised to find a simple car park strangely signposted the Rambers Carpark on a quite road climbing the ridge over the east side of the Wolds.

 Quite though it seems, without the hordes of ramblers cascading out o the cities, the Lincolnshire Wolds remains an idyllic place for walking.
-The Vikings Way is an ideal long distance path ideal for exploring the area, and despite the demise of Woodys Top, the first three nights are catered for by Independent Hostels on the route.
+The Vikings Way is an ideal long distance path ideal for exploring the area, and despite the demise of Woodys Top, the first two nights are catered for by Independent Hostels on the route.
 The Viking way starts on the Humber Estuary just south of Hull, easily reached by city bus from Hull Trinity Backpackers.
 It weaves its way along ancient footpaths through Claxby, where the Viking Centre is right on the route, and on across the Lincolnshire Wolds to continue on through Leicestershire and Rutland.

 A popular walking festival is held in the Lincolnshire Wolds each spring, very close to the Viking Centre.
 The Lincolnshire Wolds Walking Festival provides ten days of guided walks.
 This is a ready made walking holiday for any size of group when combined with a stay at the hostel.
 A partner festival is held each Autumn in the south of Lincolnshire, the Lincolnshire Walking Festival.